uwejacobs/complete-bootstrap-4-shortcodes/readme.txt

 16. The above shortcode example rendered with WordPress

 == Changelog ==
+= 4.6.1 =
+* Fixed warnings for custom post types when checking for conditional script includes
+* Updated Bootstrap to 4.6.1
+* Tested with Wordpress 5.8.2

 = 4.6.0 =
 * Updated bootstrap to 4.6
 * Updated fontawesome to 5.15.4